 There are approximately 20 million sprained ankle injuries in the United States each year.
 The team at Rocky Mountain Foot and Ankle Center, led by Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS, offers diagnosis and treatment to help your body heal, including physical rehabilitation to lessen the recurrence of ankle injuries.
-Call or schedule an appointment online today.
+Call the office in Evergreen or Wheat Ridge, Colorado, or schedule an appointment online today.

 A sprained ankle involves stretching or tearing the ligaments that hold your ankle together.
 Sprained ankles usually occur when you roll, twist, or turn your ankle in an unnatural movement.
 Unfortunately, if you severely sprain an ankle and it doesn’t heal correctly, it can leave your ankle weak, unstable, and more likely to be injured again.